microsoft/testfx/README.md

 [![Commit Activity](https://img.shields.io/github/commit-activity/m/microsoft/testfx)](.)
 [![Build Status](https://dev.azure.com/dnceng-public/public/_apis/build/status/Microsoft/testfx/microsoft.testfx?branchName=main)](https://dev.azure.com/dnceng-public/public/_build/latest?definitionId=209&branchName=main)

-Welcome to the MSTest repository (starting from v2), home of the Microsoft Test Framework and Adapter.
-MSTest is currently in use in a variety of scenarios including:

-- in the relevant in-box unit test project templates (Visual Studio 2017 Preview 4 onwards)
-- in the Create Unit Tests wizard (Visual Studio 2017 Preview 4 onwards)
-- in the Create IntelliTest wizard (Visual Studio 2017 Preview 4 onwards)
+MSTest, Microsoft Testing Framework, is a unit testing framework for .NET applications.
+It allows you to write tests, use Test Explorer, create test suites, and apply the red, green, refactor pattern to write code.

-This is a fully supported, open source and cross-platform implementation of the MSTest test framework with which to write tests targeting .NET Framework, .NET Core and ASP.NET Core on Windows, Linux, and Mac.
+This is a fully supported, open source and cross-platform test framework with which to write tests targeting .NET Framework, .NET Core, .NET, UWP and WinUI on Windows, Linux, and Mac.

-## Documentation
+## How can I contribute?

+We welcome any kind of contribution!

+- [Contributing](./CONTRIBUTING.md) provides guidance on how to best contribute
+- [Dev Guide](./docs/dev-guide.md) explains how to build and test
-See [Documentation](docs/README.md) for full documentation about how to contribute, build, test MSTest.
-This documentation also contains information about history, context and supported or unsupported features.
+- [Documentation](docs/README.md) contains information about history, context and supported or unsupported features.
+It also gather the various official documentation pages on learn.microsoft.com about MSTest.

-## NuGet packages
+## How to consume MSTest?

+MSTest is shipped as NuGet packages that can be added to your projects.
+The following table lists all available packages.

 | Name | Description | Stable version | Preview version | Dogfood version |
 |--------------|---------|:--------------:|:---------------:|:---------------:|